tscilipoti/flux-angular2/README.md

 #### View.dispatch(action)
 Type: `Function`

+A convenience property that is the same as calling Page.current.store.dispatch asynchronously.

+#### View.dispatchSync(action)
+Type: `Function`

-A convenience property that is the same as calling Page.current.store.dispatch.
+A convenience property that is the same as calling Page.current.store.dispatch synchronously.

 #### View.component
 Type: `Component`